Ventricular Tachycardia Treatment

 For Northern Virginia:

 Feeling like your heart is beating too fast is a scary situation.
 Maybe you’ve also been feeling dizzy or had chest pain.
-You might wonder if you’re headed for cardiac arrest.
-These could be signs you have a heart arrhythmia, like ventricular tachycardia.
+You're wondering what these mean for your health.
+You might be worried you’re headed for a cardiac arrest.
+But these symptoms could be signs you have a heart arrhythmia, like ventricular tachycardia.

 See other awards and recognition for our heart care.